2020PB/police-brutality/all-locations.md

 A police officer is seen advancing on a photographer, hitting him with his baton and pepper spraying him.

-tags: baton, strike, beat, pepper-spray, spray
+tags: baton, strike, beat, pepper-spray, spray, journalist

 id: or-portland-6